- As low as $207/Night

 - Private vacation home

-Totally modernized home constructed in 1910 with historic appeal and a modern touch.
+Totally refreshed home constructed in 1910 with historic appeal and a modern touch.
 Located in the historic district of Beaufort just ~8 blocks from downtown and a fast 12min drive to Parris Island, this is the ideal home for graduation, vacation or work.
 Many of the pieces, artwork and photos are from the owner's travels around the world.
 The yard is fenced in to offer privacy, the neighbor is an officer, complimentary Hunting Island pass, beach gear and the internet is super fast.
 ALL are welcome! :)

 Depending on the channel you book through, there may be a $500 pre-authorization hold on the card acting as a security deposit.